soljatuulia/helsinki-city-bike-app/README.md

 To run the project, follow these steps:

-1. Build and run the backend application either in your preferred IDE:
+1. Build and run the backend application:
-   - From the `backend/src/main/java/backend/HelsinkiBikeApplication.java` file .
+   - Either in your preferred IDE from the `backend/src/main/java/backend/HelsinkiBikeApplication.java` file .
-   Or in your terminal, in the root directory of the backend project:
-   - First run `./mvnw clean install`, then `./mvnw spring-boot:run`.
+   - Or in your terminal, in the root directory of the backend project.
+First run `./mvnw clean install`, then `./mvnw spring-boot:run`.
-   Be patient!
+2. Be patient!
 Starting the backend application will start the data import to your database.
 This can easily take 20 minutes or more.
-2. Build and start the frontend application:
+3. Build and start the frontend application:
    - Open a terminal in the root directory of the frontend project.
    - First run `npm install`, then `npm start`.
-5. Access the application in your web browser at `http://localhost:3000`.
+4. Access the application in your web browser at `http://localhost:3000`.

 ## Todo